-Non-Emergency - situations where non-weapon related verbal threats are made. (including but not limited to: bullying, fighting)
+Non-Emergency - situations where non-weapon related verbal threats are made.
+(Including but not limited to: bullying, fighting)

-- Local police may be contacted if needed.
-This decision on whether the police will be contacted will be made by the YMCA site supervisor jointly with the Area Youth Development Director who must be called and consulted as soon as the situation occurs. - If the decision is made not to contact the police, the Area Youth Development Director will make the appropriate disposition of the situation, document the situation, and notify the parent/quardian of the situation. - The site supervisor may decide that the child who reportedly made the threat should be separated from the other children on site at the time, and supervised closely by a staff member until the parent or quardian comes to the site to pick the child up.
+1. Local police may be contacted if needed.
+This decision on whether the police will be contacted will be made by the YMCA site supervisor jointly with the District Director who must be called and consulted as soon as the situation occurs.

+If the decision is made not to contact the police, the District Director will make the appropriate disposition of the situation, document the situation, and notify the parent/guardian of the situation.

+2. The site supervisor may decide that the child who reportedly made the threat should be separated from the other children on site at the time, and supervised closely by a staff member until the parent or guardian comes to the site to pick the child up.

-In all Emergency situations, YMCA staff is requested to obtain statements from the person reporting the threat, the person receiving the report, and any witnesses.
+In all emergency situations, YMCA staff is requested to obtain statements from the person reporting the threat, the person receiving the report, and any witnesses.
 The YMCA staff person should include a statement of whether serious public inconvenience or alarm was caused.